ARM-software/astc-encoder/Docs/Encoding.md

 | ETC2+EAC | `rgba`              | `.rgba`               |                  |

-**1:** ASTC has no equivalent of the 1-bit punch-through alpha encoding supported by BC1 or ETC2; if alpha is present it will be a full alpha channel.
+**1:** ASTC has no equivalent of the 1-bit punch-through alpha encoding supported by BC1 or ETC2; if alpha is present it will be a full alpha component.

-**2:** ASTC relies on using the L+A color endpoint type for coding efficiency for two channel data.
-It therefore has no direct equivalent of a two-plane format sampled though the `.rg` channels such as BC5 or EAC_RG11.
-This can be emulated by setting texture channel swizzles in the runtime API - e.g. via `glTexParameteri()` for OpenGL ES - although it has been noted that API controlled swizzles are not available in WebGL.
+**2:** ASTC relies on using the L+A color endpoint type for coding efficiency for two component data.
+It therefore has no direct equivalent of a two-plane format sampled though the `.rg` components such as BC5 or EAC_RG11.
+This can be emulated by setting texture component swizzles in the runtime API - e.g. via `glTexParameteri()` for OpenGL ES - although it has been noted that API controlled swizzles are not available in WebGL.